apache/spark/docs/configuration.md

   <td>false</td>
   <td>
     (Experimental) If set to "true", Spark will blacklist the executors immediately when the fetch failure happened.
 If external shuffle service is enabled, then the whole node will be blacklisted.
-This configuration is to handle some scenarios where shuffle fetch is available and cannot be recovered through retry.
   </td>
 </tr>
 <tr>